-Nicola Miller, Chair of Research Policy Committee to December 2014, writes:
+Mary Vincent, Outgoing Chair of Research Policy Commitee, writes:

-One of the key objectives of the RHS is to represent historical research and scholarship within Higher Education and other research institutions.
-Our Research Policy Committee monitors all issues that affect historians’ research in the UK and maintains regular contacts with the research councils, the funding councils and government.
-Working with other learned societies in History and cognate subjects, we advocate the interests of those engaged in historical research to public bodies and the wider society, ensuring that the views of historians are taken into account when designing and implementing research policy.
-I chair the Research Policy Committee which brings together councillors and officers of the RHS, along with co-opted members from key organisations such as The National Archive.
-There is also an annual joint meeting of the Research Policy Committee and the Education Policy Committee, which provides an opportunity to discuss overlapping or related policy matters, for example: public history; open access; postgraduate training.
+The RHS has a key role in speaking for historians on policy issues and representing our views on issues affecting research, within both Higher Education and other research institutions.
+Our Research Policy Committee monitors these areas, liaising directly and regularly with other learned societies in History and the Humanities more broadly.
+We also maintain regular contact with the research and funding councils and with government, primarily to ensure that the views of historians are taken into account when designing and implementing research policy.
+A wider commitment to historical research, together with the impact agenda, means that we also look to the relationship between historical research, public bodies and cultural institutions, and wider society.
+Research Policy Committee, which I chair, brings together councillors and officers of the RHS, along with co-opted members from key organisations such as The National Archive.
+There is also an annual joint meeting of the Research Policy Committee and the Education Policy Committee, which provides an opportunity to discuss overlapping or related policy matters, for example: public history; school curricula and the ‘pipeline’ into historical study; postgraduate training.
 In addition to our monitoring and advocacy roles, we aim to provide the membership with information and guidance about policy changes that are likely to affect them.

 Return to main Research Policy page